cse190001062/University-Transport-Management-System/README.md

  * Now, open the xampp control panel and start Apache and Mysql.
 Press the Admin button in the line of Mysql.
 This should open phpMyAdmin in your browser.
 Now open a new tab       inside your browser and do localhost/group8/transport/regester1.php
  * This starts our signup page and there on you can move to further pages.
  * In our login page we have given authentication controls by giving predefined credentials to our staff.
- * You can find predefined credentials in the following tables fo database.
+ You can find predefined credentials in the following tables of database:
-    $for cady drivers,    driver table
+    *for cady drivers,    driver table
-    $for bus drivers,     bdriver table
+    *for bus drivers,     bdriver table
-    $for manager,         manager table
+    *for manager,         manager table